ftacc41/pwc-data-engineer-sec-filings/README.md

 Hi Technical Reviewer/s
 My name is Franco Tacchella and this is my completed techincal challenge.
-I want to first state that this was a robust project and in my opinion not the best way to evaluate a candidate as the most important thing in data engineering is probably a deep understanding of the information relevant users need.
-As a suggestion, giving candidates a data set and seeing how the build schemas and tables is probably a better aproach.
-If you read this I thank you and you will now find the documentation of my project.
+You will now find the documentation of my project.
 I really hope I am considered for this position.

 # SEC Filings Data Engineering & Search API